-- (1) Intermediate, Docking or Special survey date.
+(1) Intermediate, Docking or Special survey date.

-- (2) Scrubber retrofit

-- (3) Environmental unarades
+(2) Environmental upgrades.

-Failure to timely complete repairs, surveys, or dry-dockings may affect our results of operations.
+Failure to complete timely repairs, surveys, or dry dockings may affect our results of operations.

 Following a survey, if any defects are found, the classification surveyor will issue a "recommendation or condition of class" which must be rectified by the vessel owner within the prescribed time limits.